ethereum/ethereum-org/views/content/geth.md

 ### Logs

-You'll notice that there are many log entries popping up on your console - sometimes while you type.
+If you are running Geth you'll notice that there are many log entries popping up on your console - sometimes while you type.
 This is because all warnings and progress information are logged live into your terminal by the client.
 If you want to save the logs to a file you can view later, use this command:

     geth console 2>>geth.log